Elizabeth-Akerele/PwC-Call-Centre-Trends/README.md

 ## Recommendations
 - Regular training should be leveraged for the agents and successful agents should be provided with incentives to enhance efficiency.
 - Procedures to reduce abandoned calls and maximizing staffing during high volume calls.
-- Improving issue solving methods and enquiring for feedback from the customers concerning issue resolution and their suggestion.
+- Enhancing problem-solving techniques and obtaining feedback from customers on solutions and recommendations.